-Humans have had a long fascination with machines and that obsession has made its way to the silver screen.
-The Iron Giant, Herbie Fully Loaded, Transformers pretty much anything made with motor and metal has made its way into the movies.
+Humans have had a long fascination with machines and that obsession frequently makes it to the silver screen.
+The Iron Giant, Herbie Fully Loaded, Transformers, pretty much anything made with a motor and metal, has been seen at the movies.
 The new French film Jumbo takes that tradition a step further.

 Written and directed by Zoé Wittock, Jumbo premiered at last year’s Sundance film festival, which seems appropriate for this film.
 Visually entrancing and undeniably weird, Jumbo seems right up the alley of the late-night Sundance crowd.
 The film follows the quiet and isolated Jeanne as she starts a new night janitorial position at her favorite amusement park.
 Still living with her mother (Emmanuelle Bercot), Jeanne prefers to make models instead of dating and socializing with people her own age.
 Very quickly she is drawn to a new attraction, The Move-it, which she calls Jumbo.
 Soon her attraction grows into something more complicated, stirring up her emotions and relationships.